jundalisay/spblist/content/en/research/fresnel/light/section-02d.md

 by taking the sums of the squares of the corresponding numbersand subtracting ^.
 In spite of the inaccuracy introduced by the method of partial integration employed in the first table, it is seen that the intensity of light diminishes rapidly as v increases, presenting none of the maxima and minima observed outside of the shadow.

-INTENSITIES OF LIGHT DIFFRACTED INTO THE SHADOW UNDER DIFFERENT ANGLES
+### Intensities Of Light Diffracted Into The Shadow Under Different Angles

 Values of v

 and therefore

 69. By the aid of these formulae we can find the value of thedistance x or the angle x/b of the inflected ray correspondingto the various values of #; and vice versa, if x or the slant x/bbe given, we can find v, and thus determine the intensity of theinflected light.
-One striking inference from this formula,\ a
-~\
-'
-, is that the values of x are not directly pro6(1 portional to those of b, but are related to them as the ordinatesof a hyperbola are to its abscissas.
+One striking inference from this formula,\ a, is that the values of x are not directly pro6(1 portional to those of b, but are related to them as the ordinatesof a hyperbola are to its abscissas.
 It thus follows that pointsof equal intensity along the edge of the geometrical shadow donot lie upon a straight line as we vary b, but upon a hyperbolaof appreciable curvature, like the corresponding loci in exteriorfringes.

 70. I have not yet succeeded in verifying by direct experiment the ratios of intensity in the inflected light as predictedby the theory of interference applied to the principle of Huygens.